Coherent mechanical noise cancellation and cooperativity competition in optomechanical arrays: Introduction

 Cavity optomechanics~\cite{Aspelmeyer2014} addresses the interaction between electromagnetic fields and mechanical motion.
-Typically, an optomechanical system consists of one mechanical and one optical mode, coupled via radiation pressure.
-In recent years, multi-mode optomechanics, in particular multiple mechanical resonators interacting with a common cavity field, has received significant attention and offered a platform for studying rich physics, including hybridization~\cite{Lin2010,Massel2012,Shkarin2014,OckeloenKorppi2019} and synchronization~\cite{Zhang2012, Bagheri2013,Sheng2020} of mechanical modes, mechanical state swapping~\cite{Weaver2017}, coherent~\cite{Spethmann2016} and topological~\cite{Xu2016} energy transfer, and two-mode squeezed mechanical states~\cite{Mahboob2014,Pontin2016,OckeloenKorppi2018}.
-In particular, optomechanical systems consisting of multiple silicon nitride membranes have seen considerable progress towards the enhancement of their single-photon coupling rate~\cite{Xuereb2012,Li2016,Piergentili2018,Newsom2020}, and have been the subject of many theoretical proposals~\cite{Heinrich2011,Woolley2014,Li2015,Buchmann2015,Kipf2014}.
-Compared to the relatively simple description of the standard optomechanical system, arrays of mechanical resonators coupled to a common optical mode, offer the prospect of studying complex new physical effects and the ability to achieve individual control over each constituent of a multi-element system.
+In recent years, multi-mode optomechanics, such as multiple mechanical resonators interacting with a common cavity field, has received significant attention and offered a platform for studying rich physics, including hybridization~\cite{Lin2010,Massel2012,Shkarin2014,OckeloenKorppi2019} and synchronization~\cite{Zhang2012, Bagheri2013,Sheng2020} of mechanical modes, mechanical state swapping~\cite{Weaver2017}, coherent~\cite{Spethmann2016} and topological~\cite{Xu2016} energy transfer, and two-mode squeezed mechanical states~\cite{Mahboob2014,Pontin2016,OckeloenKorppi2018}.
+In particular, optomechanical systems consisting of multiple SiN membranes have seen considerable progress towards the enhancement of their single-photon coupling rate~\cite{Xuereb2012,Li2016,Piergentili2018,Newsom2020}, and have been the subject of many theoretical proposals~\cite{Heinrich2011,Woolley2014,Li2015,Buchmann2015,Kipf2014}.
+Compared to the relatively simple description of the standard optomechanical system, arrays of mechanical resonators coupled to a common optical mode offer the prospect of studying complex new physical effects and the ability to achieve individual control over each constituent of a multi-element system.